top of page

 Lori Waibel

-Lori has experience working with fundraising and was on the Women’s Board of Aultman Hospital for a number of years.
-While on the Board she volunteered at the Gift Shop and served on the silent auction committee.
-They raised over a million dollars a year to help build the emergency room.
+Lori has experience working with fundraising and was on the Women's Board of Aultman Hospital for a number of years.
+While on the board, she volunteered at the Gift Shop and served on the silent auction committee.
+They raised over one million dollars a year to help build the emergency room.
+She also owned a gift basket business and donated many baskets to help raise various funds for other organizations.

 bottom of page